srobo/team-emails/SR2019/2019-04-23-competition-wrap-up.md

 ### Volunteering

 Student Robotics is powered by a collection of passionate individuals with varying skills from diverse backgrounds, many of whom are former competitors.
-We're all volunteers who give our spare times to make these events possible.
+We're all volunteers who give our spare time to make these events possible.
 If you know anyone who may be interested in volunteering, please ask them to [sign up to be a blue-shirt](https://studentrobotics.org/volunteer/).